 At the crossroads we found a shop, a restaurant and best of all a bar, into which we tumbled joyfully.
 Three and a half hours on the hoof had sharpened our appreciation of the coffee that was put in front of us.

 As we resumed our progress, we noticed the pilgrim markers heading down a side street.
 We followed them, hoping we were not being led into some muddy morass, but we need not have worried.

-The road flanked a little canal that cut off a loop of the Isle, and we strolled along the middle of the bitumen, undisturbed by vehicles.
+The pilgrim route flanked a little canal that cut off a loop of the Isle, and we strolled along the middle of the bitumen, undisturbed by vehicles.
 On either side were level fields of maize and corn.

 At Annesse we crossed the canal and meandered past the church and a water mill, then scrambled up to rejoin the D3.

 After a few twists and turns in a forest, we came to a place where a tall, chalky cliff came down to the road.

 There was a gigantic door leading in to a cavern, formerly a chalk mine but now taken over for some spooky purpose by the gendarmerie.
 As we approached, the door slowly slid open, admitting a truck and an incongruous ice-cream van.
 Unfortunately the door had closed by the time we got close enough to see inside.